nikitahl/social-elements-for-wpbakery/README.md

 8. TikTok Embed: Embed TikTok videos.
 9. WordPress Embed: Integrate WordPress posts.

+## Installation

+It's recommended to use the [official plugin page on WordPress.org](#).

+Also, you can install the plugin directly from the GitHub repository.
+1. Clone the repository to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. That's it!
+If you go to any WPBakery Page Builder editor, you'll find new elements under the 'Social' tab in the 'Add Element' WPBakery popup.

 ## Requirements

 * WPBakery Page Builder 8.0 or later